-The Centers for Disease Control and Prevention (CDC) estimates that 29.1 million Americans, or 9.3% of the population, have diabetes and 1.7 million adults are newly diagnosed with diabetes each year.
-According to the CDC National Center for Chronic Disease Prevention and Health Promotion, approximately 86 million Americans age 20 and older (37%) have prediabetes (i.e., blood glucose levels higherc than normal but not high enough to be diagnosed with diabetes) and 90% of those with prediabetes do not know they have it.
-Obesity is strongly associated with both prediabetes and diabetes.
-Nationally representative data for the United States (US) show that the prevalence of diabetes increases from 8% of individuals with normal weight to 15% of those who are overweight, and 23% to 43% of those who are obese.
-48 Similarly, the prevalence of prediabetes increases from 28% of individuals with normal weight to 36% of those who are overweight, and 40% of those who are obese.
-Interventions to prevent or delay the development of diabetes have the potential both to improve individual health and quality of life through disease avoidance (e.g., eye, kidney, and nerve damage; strokes; heart attacks) and to save the health care system substantial medical costs by reducing the incidence of diabetes and its associated complications.
-Without such interventions, it is estimated that 15-30% of individuals with prediabetes will develop diabetes within five years.
-1 Clinical guidelines developed by professional societies and the US Preventive Services Task Force (USPSTF) recommend behavioral counseling for a healthy lifestyle, a core component of such interventions, for those with prediabetes (see Appendix D).
+The Centers for Disease Control and Prevention (CDC) estimates that 29.1 million Americans, or 9.3% of the population, have diabetes and 1.7 million adults are newly diagnosed with diabetes each year.49 According to the CDC National Center for Chronic Disease Prevention and Health Promotion, approximately 86 million Americans age 20 and older (37%) have prediabetes (i.e., blood glucose levels higher^c than normal but not high enough to be diagnosed with type 2 diabetes) and 90% of those with prediabetes do not know they have it.1 Obesity is strongly associated with both prediabetes and diabetes.
+Nationally representative data for the United States (US) show that the prevalence of diabetes increases from 8% of individuals with normal weight to 15% of those who are overweight, and 23% to 43% of those who are obese.50 Similarly, the prevalence of prediabetes increases from 28% of individuals with normal weight to 36% of those who are overweight, and 40% of those who are obese.51 Interventions to prevent or delay the development of diabetes have the potential both to improve individual health and quality of life through disease avoidance (e.g., eye, kidney, and nerve damage; strokes; heart attacks) and to save the health care system substantial medical costs by reducing the incidence of diabetes and its associated complications.
+Without such interventions, it is estimated that 15-30% of individuals with prediabetes will develop diabetes within five years.1 Clinical guidelines developed by professional societies and the US Preventive Services Task Force (USPSTF) recommend behavioral counseling for a healthy lifestyle, a core component of such interventions, for those with prediabetes (see Appendix D).

-The costs of diabetes were estimated to total \$245 billion in 2012 (\$176 billion for direct medical costs and \$69 billion in indirect cost due to disability, lost productivity, and premature death).
-The additional medical costs associated with elevated blood glucose levels for people with prediabetes were \$44 billion in 2012.
+The costs of diabetes were estimated to total \$245 billion in 2012 (\$176 billion for direct medical costs and \$69 billion in indirect cost due to disability, lost productivity, and premature death).49 The additional medical costs associated with elevated blood glucose levels for people with prediabetes were \$44 billion in 2012.52

-In California, a recent study by the University of California, Los Angeles (UCLA) found that 13 million adults (age 18 or above) in the state (approximately 46% of the state adult population) have prediabetes or undiagnosed diabetes and about 2.5 million have diabetes (9%).
-Of the 46% with prediabetes or undiagnosed diabetes, the numbers in the two groups are not estimated separately, although it is noted that nationally about 3.9% of adults have undiagnosed diabetes.2,51, d This study also estimated that the economic burden for adult Californians with diabetes totals more than \$27 billion (\$19 billion for direct medical expenses and \$8 billion for indirect costs associated with diabetes), with another \$8.1 billion in direct medical care costs estimated for individuals with prediabetes (\$5.3 billion) and undiagnosed diabetes (\$2.8 billion).
+In California, a recent study by the University of California, Los Angeles (UCLA) found that 13 million adults (age 18 or above) in the state (approximately 46% of the state adult population) have prediabetes or undiagnosed diabetes and about 2.5 million have diabetes (9%).2 The UCLA study does not include separate estimates of the number of people with prediabetes or undiagnosed diabetes.^{2,53, d}

-&lt;sup>c Hemoglobin A1c (HbA1c) between 5.7 and 6.5%, fasting plasma glucose (FPG) between 100-125, and oral glucose tolerance test (OGTT) between 140 and 199.
+^c Hemoglobin A1c (HbA1c) between 5.7 and 6.5%, fasting plasma glucose (FPG) between 100-125 mg/dL, and oral glucose tolerance test (OGTT) between 140 and 199 mg/dL.

-&lt;sup>d Methodological differences are believed to account for most of the difference between the national and California prevalence rates.
+^d Methodological differences are believed to account for most of the difference between the national and California prevalence rates.